derekseiple/balls_and_sticks/docs/README.md

 The `space_filling_atom` module can be found in `scad/atoms/atom.scad` and is the main vehicle for creating the individual atoms within molecules.
 Depending on what molecule is being produced, you can adjust the bond distances and angles.
-For each bond that is specified, this will create the bonding interface surface along with the negative space to receive a `connection_pin`.
+For each bond that is specified, this will create the bonding interface surface along with the negative space to receive a `snap_ring`.
 For example, to make a hydrogen atom that will bond with another hydrogen atom you would do
 this:

 ```